OpShin/opshin-example/README.md

 # Opshin example contract

+> Note: Consider checking out the [opshin-starter-kit](https://github.com/OpShin/opshin-starter-kit) instead, as it also provides off-chain code and runs in the demeter.run Browser environment

 This is a sample repository to get you started with compiling your own smart contract with opshin in less than 10 minutes (even less if you have python3.8 already installed!).
 It requires you to know how to use the terminal on your computer ([Ubuntu and other Linux distributions](https://www.freecodecamp.org/news/command-line-for-beginners/), [Windows](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/), [Mac](https://support.apple.com/guide/terminal/execute-commands-and-run-tools-apdb66b5242-0d18-49fc-9c47-a2498b7c91d5/mac)).
 You should also have `git` installed.